dayoon-ko/dayoon-ko.github.io/_pages/about.md

 </style>

 <div class="intro-section">
 Hi!
-I’m Dayoon Ko, a Ph.D. candidate in Computer Science and Engineering at Seoul National University, advised by Prof. Gunhee Kim.
+I’m **Dayoon Ko**, a Ph.D. candidate in Computer Science and Engineering at **Seoul National University**, advised by **Prof. Gunhee Kim**.

 I focus on a central question:
 **How can we build language models that keep up with a world where information changes faster than models can learn it?**

 My work tackles two tightly connected problems:

+1. **Dynamic knowledge adaptation**
-(1) Dynamic knowledge adaptation — understanding why LLMs and RAG systems break when entities, facts, and contexts shift in real time, and designing methods that let them update, retrieve, and reason beyond static snapshots of the world.
+   Understanding why LLMs and RAG systems break when entities, facts, and contexts shift in real time, and designing methods that let them update, retrieve, and reason **beyond static snapshots of the world**.

+2. **Robust multimodal understanding**
-(2) Robust multimodal understanding — enabling models to interpret messy, fast-paced video data, such as short-form clips where humor, events, and cues emerge too quickly or too implicitly for traditional multimodal models.
+   Enabling models to interpret **messy, fast-paced video data**, such as short-form clips where humor, events, and cues emerge too quickly or too implicitly for traditional multimodal models.

-Ultimately, I aim to develop LLMs that can rapidly absorb new knowledge and reason over multimodal signals even when they are noisy, partial, or shifting.
-I want to build models that remain reliable not just in controlled benchmarks, but in the fast-changing environments where people actually use them.
+Ultimately, I aim to develop LLMs that can **rapidly absorb new knowledge** and **reason over multimodal signals** even when they are **noisy, partial, or shifting**.
+I want to build models that remain reliable **not just in controlled benchmarks, but in the fast-changing environments where people actually use them**.
 </div>

 <div class="news-section">